 Nowadays, Charzykowy is an excellent centre of different kinds of activities including yacht club with very good infrastructure.
 There are regular sailing activities organised on the lake and the winter season is not the end of it.
 When the ice is thick enough there are iceboats competition organised there.
 The two lowly islands on the lake fulfil the landscape: the Island of Love and the Bachorska Island (from the place called Bachorze).

 Mylof is a small but very important village in Tucholskie Forests.
 This is the place where Great Brda Canal begins, the long system of canals and water engineering facilities built mid XIX c.
 There is also a dam here which makes the river reach 12 m high!!!
-It is the only stair dam in Poland, more about it You will find on our website Discover – Regions.
+It is the only stair dam in Poland.

 Aqueduct in Fojutowo